Be #MDPfit for the job

-To operate effectively as a MDP officer, it’s important that you have a good level of fitness.
-That is why every new joiner to the Force is required to successfully complete a fitness assessment, known as the Job–Related Fitness Test (JRFT).
+To operate effectively as an MDP officer, it’s important that you have a good level of fitness.
+That’s why every new joiner to the Force is required to successfully complete a fitness assessment, known as the Job–Related Fitness Test (JRFT).

 Job-Related Fitness Test

 The JRFT consists of the Multi–Stage Fitness Test (MSFT), which is commonly known as the “bleep test.”
 This involves shuttle runs over 15 metres at a gradually increasing level of speed.
 To pass the test you need to achieve level 7:6, which is the MSFT national standard required for an Authorised Firearms Officer (AFO), set by College of Policing Fitness Standards.

 If you do not pass the MSFT on the first attempt, you will be allowed a second attempt after a recommended period of training.
 You will also be offered the option of taking the Police Chester Treadmill Test (CTT), as an alternative to the MSFT.